Sahasrachakilam/Sahasrachakilam/README.md

-my project is sentiment based on voting system this project computers the positive and negative votes for an electtrical candidate using sentiment count the dataset is include in cade and has 2005 positive and 4781 negative sentiment words the code is written in c and has been tested on Lenovo with devc++ version
+my project is Medicine Remainder System
+this project computers the required and medicine and dosage to be taken the dataset is include disease and medicines for particular disease the code is written in c and has been tested on Lenovo with devc++ version